Zum Inhalt springen

 The birth of your child is one of the most important experiences in the life of a mother - and an entire family.
 At the Dr Geisenhofer Women's Clinic in Munich, we accompany you from registration for the birth to discharge with experience, security and the full spectrum of modern obstetrics.

-At our clinic, you can give birth with an attending physician or with the clinic's medical team.
-Regardless of how you decide: Our attending midwives and the specialist doctors on duty are on site around the clock to attend your birth.
+At our clinic, you can give birth with an hospital physician or with a private doctor.
+Regardless of how you decide: Our midwives and the specialist doctors on duty are on site around the clock to attend your birth.

-An attending physician is a gynaecologist in private practice who is not employed by the hospital, but cares for their own patients during childbirth.
-The attending doctor accompanies expectant mothers throughout their pregnancy and is personally present at the birth - a trusted contact person for all questions relating to birth preparation and delivery.
-However, it is also possible to stay with the previous gynaecologist during the pregnancy and only be accompanied by the attending physician at the birth.
-It is therefore not absolutely necessary to switch to the attending gynaecologist.
+An attending physician is a gynaecologist in private practice who is not employed by the hospital but provides personal care during childbirth.
+They accompany expectant mothers throughout pregnancy and are present at the birth, serving as a trusted point of contact for all questions related to pregnancy, birth preparation and delivery.
+However, it is not necessary to transfer your antenatal care to an attending physician.
+You may continue seeing your regular gynaecologist throughout your pregnancy and choose an attending physician solely for the birth.

 This means for you:

-How to register for the birth with an attending doctor
+How to register for the birth with an private doctor

-- Delivery - Your attending physician will accompany you personally during the birth, together with our midwives.
+6. Delivery - Your attending physician will accompany you personally during labour and delivery.

 Care by our own team of specialist doctors and midwives at the clinic

-If you give birth without an attending doctor, you will be cared for by the specialists at our clinic together with our team of midwives.
-In this case, you will be registered for the birth in advance via the MVZ Dr Geisenhofer - which is directly connected to our women's clinic.
+f you choose to give birth without an attending physician, you will be cared for by the specialist doctors of our clinic together with our team of midwives.
+In this case, registration for childbirth takes place in advance through the MVZ Dr. Geisenhofer, which is directly connected to our women's clinic.

 This means for you: